mousepawmedia/devdocs/network/source/serverconfig/config.rst

 resource for anyone wanting to learn more about LAMP servers, and (c) a way for others to provide feedback on our server architectures.

-..
-NOTE:: Of course, these guides are provided without warranty.
+..  note:: Of course, these guides are provided without warranty.

 If you find errors, omissions, typos, or other problems, or otherwise want to make a suggestion, please file a bug report on Phabricator.